Programming-Systems-Lab/Capstone-2/README.md

 Contribution of our work is three-fold:
 * We build a tool to extract the sensors actually used by an app, as opposed to the sensors mentioned in the Android manifest file but never used;
 * We find evidence that the repackaged evasive malware utilize more senors than the original application;
 * We further investigate the relationship between the repackaged apps using sensors and the authors.
-Inparticular, we study the authors’ generated repackaged apps and their sensor usage style
+In particular, we study the authors’ generated repackaged apps and their sensor usage style

 ### Workflow
 ![](https://github.com/Programming-Systems-Lab/Capstone-2/blob/master/HighLevel.png)